 Theory of Knowledge is taught approximately one hour a week discretely.
 It is an interdisciplinary requirement intended to stimulate critical reflection on the knowledge and experience that pupils have gained from the six subject groups and from their activities outside the classroom.
 It is assessed by a chosen presentation and a 1500 word essay.

 The compulsory extended essay enables each pupil to investigate in depth a topic, usually in one of their higher level topics that is of particular interest to them.
 This aspect of the IB Diploma inculcates in pupils the kind of independent research and writing skills demanded by universities.
 They should aim to produce an in depth, fully researched paper, comparative to an under graduated assignment.
 This component is assessed by a 4000 word essay.

-Creativity, Action, Service responds to the IB’s conviction that action and reflection are necessary and complementary activities.
-It requires creativity in the arts, physical exertion and unpaid, voluntary service.
+Creativity, Activity, Service responds to the IB’s conviction that action and reflection are necessary and complementary activities.
+It requires creativity developing ideas for original/interpretative products/performances in the arts, physical exertion contributing to a healthy lifestyle and, service including direct volunteering, indirect volunteering, advocacy and research as well as a collaborative project.
 The focus is as much on what pupils discover about themselves and the world around them and the spirit in which they undertake the component activities as it is about the level of proficiency that they attain.